blynnerup/getting_rusty/README.md

 let red = Color::Red;
 ~~~
-In Rust it is possible to associate data and methods with the variants.
+In Rust, it is possible to associate data and methods with the variants.
 It is possible for enum named variants to have a many different types;
 - No data
 - Single type of data
 - Tuple of data